1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 It is a cleaner branding decision.

 This is especially useful for premium golf programs, corporate apparel, resort retail, and private label collections.
-These products often need a polished front view.
-The logo needs room to breathe.
-The garment should look balanced from a distance.

 No pocket also reduces production risk.